isc-projects/stork/doc/usage.rst

 reservation with a client, e.g. MAC address, DUID, or client identifier;
 and a collection of resources and/or parameters to be returned to the client if the client's DHCP message is associated with the host reservation by one of the identifiers.
-In the future, Stork is expected to fully faciliate the management of host reservations, i.e. creating, updating, or removing reservations from within the UI.
-As of the 0.6.0 release, Stork can merely detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea host_cmds premium hooks library.
+Stork can detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea host_cmds premium hooks library.
 At present, Stork provides no means to update or delete host reservations.

 All reservations detected by Stork can be listed by selecting the ``DHCP`` menu option and then selecting ``Hosts``.